villano-lab/nrSiCap/README.md

 The notebook `analysis_notebooks/R68_MCMC_process.ipynb` is designed to open an MCMC results file and do some basic analysis of the data including calculations of sampler autocovariance, sample thinning, parameter distributions, and best-fit spectra and yield distributions.
 These calculations are stored in the same file alongside the MCMC results.
 The notebook `analysis_notebooks/R68_MCMC_plots_v2.ipynb` can then be run to make a set of standard plots of these results.

+### Numbered Directories
+There are three numbered directories - `0-Analysis`, `1-PRL_Figures`, and `2-Additional_Figures`.
+`0-Analysis` contains notebooks discussing steps of the analysis that may be of interest but were not critical enough to include in the paper ([arXiv](https://arxiv.org/abs/2110.02751)).
+`1-PRL_Figures` contains code for generating any figures in the paper.
+`2-Additional_Figures` contains code for generating additional figures.
+Some of these notebooks are placeholders, and others may overlap with code in the first two.
+These do not contain any notable annotation, interpretation, or description.